 Of course, pallet racks can collapse when an outside force acts upon them, but when a racking system appears to collapse for no reason, it is most likely due to improper installation and maintenance.
 Our warehouse experts outlined 6 reasons why pallet rack damage occurs and how to avoid such failures.

-CAUSE: Overloading Beams
+Cause #1: Overloading Beams

-s probably the second most common cause of collapse (after forklift hits, see below).
-Some companies require thinner, lighter beams because they know that what they’re storing isn’t terribly heavy.
+Overloading the capacity of warehouse racks and beams is probably the second most common cause of collapse (after forklift hits, see below).
+Some companies require thinner, lighter beams because they know that what they are storing isn’t terribly heavy.
 Others will need thicker, stronger steel to hold metal or stone objects.
-Warehouse storage solutions are designed to meet a very particular storage capacity, and putting too much on them can cause them to fail over time or even immediately.
+Warehouse experts design storage solutions to meet a very particular storage capacity, and putting too much weight on them can cause them to fail over time, or even immediately.

 It’s important to remember that beam capacity is by pair of beams, not by each beam.
 While you might know that, a new worker in the warehouse might not know.
 Proper training is one of the simplest ways to make sure that a warehouse racking system doesn’t get overloaded.

-CAUSE: Overloading Uprights
+Cause #2: Overloading Uprights

 When loading something onto a rack, it’s relatively easy to think about the horizontal space on which you’re placing the load because you’re interacting with it directly.
 But equally important is to consider how that load, as well as the load on all other horizontal racks, is placing weight on the vertical uprights.

 Much like with the horizontal beams, you should never overlook the capacity of the uprights.
 One affects the other, and while losing a single beam is bad, losing an entire upright is worse.